Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Combined with MyHome down payment assistance, many buyers need minimal cash beyond earnest money deposits to complete purchases.

-CalPLUS First Mortgage Programs
+What Are CalPLUS First Mortgage Programs?

 CalPLUS offers FHA and conventional first mortgages designed specifically for first-time California homebuyers.
-These aren’t just standard loans with CalHFA branding - they include enhanced benefits.
+These aren’t just standard loans with CalHFA branding.
+They include enhanced benefits.

 CalPLUS FHA loans combine with both MyHome and ZIP assistance for maximum benefit stacking.
 Credit score requirements follow FHA standards with additional CalHFA underwriting flexibility.